paulenriquez/open-webui-config/settings-admin/Interface.md

 ### Local & External Task Model

-Any low-cost, low-latency LLM that supports structured outputs can work.

-#### ✅ Recommended Task Model: [Gemini 2.0 Flash](https://ai.google.dev/gemini-api/docs/models#gemini-2.0-flash) (_as of Jun 2025_)
+#### ✅ Recommended Task Model: [Gemini 2.5 Flash-Lite](https://ai.google.dev/gemini-api/docs/models#gemini-2.5-flash-lite) (_06-17 Preview_)

-I've had good experience with **Gemini 2.0 Flash** on:
+I've had good experience with **Gemini 2.5 Flash-Lite** on:

-- Its consistency with following the task prompt templates & instructions
+- Its consistency with following complex system prompts
 - Quality of outputs (especially follow-up prompts and search & retrieval queries)
 - Language adaptability (i.e., non-English outputs)

-There are other models with comparable performance, but Gemini 2.0 Flash is the best option when considering its cost-to-performance ratio.
+There are other models with comparable performance, but Gemini 2.5 Flash-Lite is the best option when considering its cost-to-performance ratio.

-> [!NOTE]
-> For best results, **do not** set this setting to "Current Model".
-It's best to use a dedicated, low-cost, low-latency model for these tasks.

 ### Title Generation